Major spoilers for The Rise of Skywalker

 I didn’t feel that way about TROS.
 It’s already been written about in several reviews how crazy the pacing of this movie is.
 So much happens, and it never has time to breath.
-I wasn’t able to appreciate character work because of the pace.
 I didn’t get to feel those moments of Leia’s death or the reveal of Rey’s bloodline.
 It didn’t give me a chance to do so.
 This is a big reason why I know I didn’t connect with a lot of this movie.
 I understand that this is very much a “me” thing that will shape my perspective of the movie.
 As I’ve talked with other people who are more story over plot people, they didn’t have a problem as much.
 This is absolutely fine.
 One of the best parts of fandom is having healthy, respectful discussions while disagreeing.

 I’m also not used to leaving a movie from my favorite franchise feeling nothing.
 I knew I liked several moments of the film.
 But I didn’t feel satisfied or happy.

 Expectations are a hell of a thing.
 They really can shape how you view things.
 Part of the reason I reacted so negatively, and I’m aware of this, was because I didn’t want three very specific things to happen.
 All three of those things happened in the movie giving me a visceral, gut punch reaction.
 I do think on a second viewing knowing those things going into it, I’ll be a lot more prepared and it won’t be as bad.
 At the moment though, I know I’m not ready to see it again.
 I’m going to need some time to process it.